President and CEO

 As the Chief Economist at FPAC, Jean Francois provides insights into the industry’s competitiveness and global outlook.
 He works on the sector’s Vision2020 mandate, and collaborates closely with FPAC staff on data collection and reporting for members and governments in order to effectively craft intelligent policy solutions.

-Before joining FPAC, Jean Francois held several positions with the Government of Canada, including Director General of the LMI Directorate with HRSDC, and policy analyst with PCO and Finance.
+Before joining FPAC, Jean Francois held several positions with the Government of Canada, including Director General of the Labour Market Integration Directorate with HRSDC, and policy analyst with PCO and Finance.

 Jean Francois holds a Master’s of Science degree in economics from the University of Montreal.